Conference Areas

 The Body, Fashion, and Popular Culture

-The Body and Culture is concerned with the human body.
-The body as text, both literal and discursive, and how the body’s production of meaning is socially, culturally, historically, psychologically, economically, and/or politically located.
-The meanings that culture writes onto bodies, the origins and constructions of those meanings, and the impact those meanings have on bodies so inscribed.
-We welcome topics of any nature dealing with the body, in the body’s most diverse meanings, including the absence of such.
+Body and Culture is concerned with the human body as text, both literal and discursive, and how the body’s production of meaning is socially, culturally, historically, psychologically, economically, affectively, and/or politically located.
+The meanings that culture writes onto bodies, the origins and constructions of those meanings, and the impact those meanings have on bodies so inscribed, become pertinent questions.
+We welcome topics of any nature dealing with the body — in the body’s most diverse meanings — including the absence of such.

 Fashion and Culture is concerned with what covers and surrounds the body.
-All areas and aspects of style, fashion, clothing, design, and related trends, as well as appearances and and/or consumption including the: historical, manufacturing, aesthetics, marketing, branding, merchandising, retailing, psychological/ sociological aspects of dress, image, including construction of personal and cultural identities, in addition to areas relating to purchasing, shopping or alternative sourcing of fashion.
+All areas and aspects of style, fashion, clothing, design, and related trends, as well as appearances and/or consumption including the: history, aesthetics, online marketing/branding including celebrity/influencer retailing, youth stylings, psychological/ sociological aspects of dress, image, including construction of personal and cultural identities, in addition to areas relating to purchasing, shopping or alternative sourcing of fashion.

-The Body, Fashion, Popular Culture Area and You Papers, and other types of submissions, should address popular culture explicitly, while methodologies from across disciplines, cultural contexts, a variety of media and historical periods are all encouraged.
-This area accepts papers from undergraduate and graduate students, post graduate researchers and practitioners, including full panels — innovative approaches to presentation are especially welcome.
+The Body, Fashion, Popular Culture Area and You: Papers, and other types of submissions, should address popular culture explicitly, while methodologies from across disciplines, cultural contexts, a variety of media and historical periods are all encouraged.
+This area accepts papers from undergraduate and graduate students, postgraduate researchers, and independent scholars, including proposals for full panels and/or roundtables.
+Innovative approaches to presentation are especially welcome.

 Classrooms, Libraries, and the Academy